 Some people may choose a care home that provides both residential and nursing care so that if their health deteriorates, they do not need to move.
 Couples with differing care needs can also stay together in such homes.

 The Bromley Adult Care and Support services directory is a comprehensive guide to choosing and paying for care in the Bromley area.
-You can also download a copy of the directory (6.97MB), or order a printed copy.
+You can also download a copy of the directory or email firstname.lastname@example.org for a printed copy.

 Older people whom care managers have assessed as needing long term care in a care home will automatically receive a copy of the directory in a placement pack.

 The Care Quality Commission (replaces CSCI) Looking for a care home?
 Get free, independent reports on the quality of your local homes and care services to help you make an informed choice.

 Paying towards the cost of care home accommodation